SUZY’S CREW

 MaryAnn Shank

 I may be the instigator of this website, and its editor, but I am only one of the contributors.
-I am so honored to be working with the very talented women listed below.
+Although I am an award-winning poet and author, I am most honored to be working with the very talented women listed below.
 Please find out more about my publications, The Mystical Land of Myrrh and Sor Juana, My Beloved on my website.

 Julie Snider